Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through parameter decorrelation: Introduction

 In this work, we use the hierarchical Bayesian description but we pursue a different strategy.
-Rather than proposing specific hyperpriors or marginalizing over hyperparameters, we develop a reparametrization of the model designed to decorrelate hyperparameters from the physical parameters of the red and DM variation noises which aims to mitigate \textit{prior dependence}.
+Rather than proposing specific hyperpriors or marginalizing over hyperparameters, our approach aims to reduce prior sensitivity by working at the level of the hierarchical model itself.
+We develop a reparametrization designed to weaken the coupling between physical noise parameters and nuisance hyperparameters, which aims to make the inference less dependent on the specific choice of noise hyperpriors, i.e to mitigate \textit{prior dependence}.
 Our methodology builds on the principle of parameter orthogonalization, first established in a formal statistical framework by \citet{cox-reid-1987}, who demonstrated that orthogonal parameterizations can achieve approximate conditional inference and reduce parameter correlations.
 This foundational concept was subsequently extended by \cite{tibshirani-wasserman-1994}, who explored various theoretical and practical aspects of statistical model reparameterization, and by \cite{christensen-etal-2006}, who showed that orthogonal transformations significantly enhance MCMC sampling efficiency.
 More recently, \cite{Paradiso_2025} applied a non-linear orthogonalization technique using Generalized Additive Models (GAMs) to the Effective Field Theory of large-scale structure in cosmology.
 They showed that decorrelating cosmological and nuisance parameters makes the posterior less sensitive to the choice of nuisance priors.
-Their results agree with the theoretical predictions of \cite{papaspiliopoulos-etal-2007}, who established a comprehensive framework demonstrating that orthogonal parameterizations in hierarchical models naturally lead to more robust inference with decreased prior sensitivity.
+Their results agree with the theoretical predictions of \cite{cox-reid-1987}, who established a comprehensive framework demonstrating that orthogonal parameterizations in hierarchical models naturally lead to more robust inference with decreased prior sensitivity.
 Our contribution consists of applying this approach to the hierarchical structure of the PTA noise model.
 The idea is conceptually quite simple: we orthogonalize the hyperparameter vector by removing its projection onto the subspace spanned by the physical noise parameters.
 The resulting orthogonal complement vector constitutes our new decorrelated hyperparameter vector, which is, by construction, decorrelated from the physical parameters.
 To implement the orthogonal transformation we employ a 2-steps Normalizing Flows algorithm that learns how to pass from one parameter set to the other.
 We then systematically evaluate how this reparameterization affects the posterior distributions of the noise parameters.
 For Bayesian inference, we use \texttt{i-nessai}, a flow-guided nested sampler presented in \citet{Williams_2023}, which updates the previous version of the algorithm, see \citet{Williams_2021} and \citet{nessai}. \texttt{i-nessai} leverages Normalizing Flows to navigate complex, high-dimensional parameter spaces efficiently, making it particularly advantageous for computationally intensive likelihood evaluations characteristic of PTA analyses.
-The method provides substantial computational acceleration compared to the standard PTMCMC sampler traditionally used in PTA studies, \cite{nessai-spoke3}.
+The method provides substantial computational acceleration compared to the standard parallel-tempered Markov chain Monte Carlo (\texttt{PTMCMC}) sampler traditionally used in PTA studies, \cite{nessai-spoke3}.